find-arka/k8s-misc/gloo-mesh-2-1-notes/accesspolicy-notes.md

-# _"zero-trust"_ test notes
+# Notes from _"zero-trust"_ testing

-Please find below the test notes related to _zero-trust_ framework with Gloo Mesh 2.x
+Contains the test notes related to _zero-trust_ with Gloo Mesh 2.x

 We have tested the following 2 approaches for setting up trust boundaries:

-1. Selectively importing exporting objects via `WorkspaceSettings` based on need, and enabling Workspace level `serviceIsolation`.
+1. Selectively importing exporting objects via `WorkspaceSettings`, and enabling Workspace level `serviceIsolation`.
-2. Use `AccessPolicy`
+2. Deny all traffic by default and use `AccessPolicy` to explicitly allow traffic selectively.

 # Test environment overview